Stop! Your Lease Extension in Sandringham Could Be FREE

 Virgin 85 years at the time of completion.
 If it's less, we require it to be extended on or before completion.

 Lease extensions in Sandringham can be a difficult process.
-We recommend you get guidance from a conveyancer and valuer with experience in lease extensions.
+We recommend you obtain professional help from a lawyer and surveyor well versed in the legislation and lease extension process.

 We provide you with an expert from a selection of lease extension solicitors, which ensures a targeted and efficient service as you have a dedicated port of call with an individual lawyer.
 Our lease extension solicitors have a wealth of experience dealing with Sandringham lease extensions and further afield, as well as any potential issues which may arise as well as problems with the Leasehold Valuation Tribunal.